Last updated on June 4th, 2023 at 02:25 pm

 If the orbit is not circular in the truest sense and rather elliptical, then this law states like this,

-From this equation of Kepler’s Third Law, it comes out clearly that the mass of the object in the revolution has no effect on the Period of Revolution.
+From this equation of Kepler’s Third Law, it comes out clear that the mass of the object in the revolution has no effect on the Period of Revolution.

-And this law is applicable for the revolution of any planet and satellite.
+And this law is applicable to the revolution of any planet and satellite.

 Two satellites Y and Z are rotating around a planet in a circular orbit.
 The radii of the orbits for Y and Z are 4R and R respectively.
 Now if the speed of Y satellite is 3v then what is the speed of satellite Z?

 We would use Kepler’s third law here.

 Say, the radius of the orbit of Y and Z are Ry and Rz respectively.

 As given data, Ry = 4R and Rz = R